AmirHammouteneEI/ScheduledPasteAndKeys/readme.txt

    - Paste text
    - Wait

-The goal in future version is to include those actions :
+The goal in future versions is to include those actions :

    - Mouve Cursor (to destination and in circle)
    - Sequence of mouse clicks and keystrokes